mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 divided into a left-hand side for deck 1 and right-hand side for deck 2.
 Please note that you can also access the functions through Mixxx's interface.

-.. note:: For some user groups, i.e. those using midi controllers or vinyl
+.. note:: For some user groups, like those using midi controllers or vinyl
-          control it might be useful to enable/disable the keyboard mapping at runtime.
-You can do so by clicking ``Options`` -> ``Enable keyboard shortcuts`` in the menu.
+          control, it might be useful to enable/disable the keyboard mapping at runtime.
+You can do so by clicking :menuselection:`Options --> Enable Keyboard Shortcuts`.

-.. hint::  If you hover with the mouse over a control (e.g the crossfader) in
+.. hint::  If you hover with the mouse over a control (e.g. the crossfader) in
-           the Mixxx user interface the tooltip lists the keyboard shortcuts of the control.
+           the Mixxx user interface, the tooltip lists the keyboard shortcuts of the control among a description of the control.

 .. seealso:: For a list of default shortcuts, go to: :ref:`appendix-keyboard`